AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Lock in Your Rates

-Since 2021, auto insurance rates have been on the rise, increasing by over 20 percent from 2023 to 2024 (the previous year, rates rose by over 15 percent).2
+Since 2021, auto insurance rates have been on the rise, increasing by over 20 percent from 2023 to 2024.2 Between 2024 and 2025, the national average cost of a full coverage policy rose by around 25 percent.

 Erie offers a unique feature called Rate Lock, which keeps your premium stable year after year.
 If you add this feature to your policy, your premium will increase only if you move or change the vehicles or drivers on your policy.
 If you change your coverages, your policy will reflect only that adjustment.